More storms through the start of the weekend

-There is a 30% chance of showers and thunderstorms throughout the day Thursday.
-Most of the rain will be bone after sunset so expect a mostly dry Thursday evening with lows in the upper 70s.
+There is a 40% chance of showers and thunderstorms throughout the early evening Friday.
+Most of the rain will be gone after sunset, so expect a mostly dry overnight with lows in the upper 70s.

 Our next plume of Saharan dust from Africa arrives this weekend.
 It will lower air quality and bring back a hazy sky.
 If the dust is thick enough it will prevent storms from forming.
 The day this is possible is Sunday.